On nondegenerate $\mathbb{Z}_{2}$-harmonic $1$-forms with shrinking branching sets: Introduction

 \end{enumerate} Then there exists a one parameter family of non-degenerate $\Z_{2}$-harmonic $1$-forms $\alpha_{\epsilon},0<\epsilon<\epsilon_{0}$ with respect to the original metric $g$, such that $\alpha_{\epsilon}$ converges to $\alpha$ away from $\mathcal{R}$ and that there exist diffeomorphisms $\Psi_{q,\epsilon} $ near each $p_{q}\in \mathcal{R}$

-as $\epsilon\to 0$. \end{theorem} The key feature in Theorem \ref{S_1_Thm_main} is that the Riemannian metric $g$ remains invariant.
-This is crucial for geometric applications in special holonomy.
+as $\epsilon\to 0$. \end{theorem} The key feature of Theorem \ref{S_1_Thm_main} is that the Riemannian metric g remains unchanged.
+This is a special feature of dimensions at least 3.
+In contrast, when M is a compact Riemann surface, the space of $\Z_2$-harmonic 1-forms is naturally identified with the finite-dimensional space of quadratic differentials $H^0(M, K_M^{\otimes 2})$.
+It follows that, once the metric and therefore the complex structure of the Riemann surface is fixed, there can be no sequence of $\Z_2$-harmonic 1-forms whose branching sets is shrinking, equivalently, whose zeros as quadratic differentials collide.

+This feature is crucial for geometric applications in special holonomy.
 On the other hand, if this condition is dropped, one can apply a modification of Calabi's intrinsic method \cite{Calabi69} to construct a family of metrics $g'_{\epsilon}$ such that the closed $1$-form obtained in the pre-gluing in Section \ref{S_3_2} is harmonic with respect to those new metrics.
-And moreover, in this case, the non-degenerate condition for the $\Z_{2}$-harmonic $1$-form on $\R^{n}$ can be dropped.
-For more related discussion regarding Calabi's intrinsic method, see Section \ref{S_5_1}.\\
+And moreover, in this case, the non-degenerate condition for the $\Z_{2}$-harmonic $1$-form on $\R^{n}$ can be dropped.\\

 In a recent work \cite{Chen25}, Jiahuang Chen proved a transversality result for non-degenerate $\Z_{2}$-harmonic $1$-forms, namely, under a generic perturbation of both the metric and the cohomology class, the ordinary zeros can be perturbed into regular zeros.
 This generalizes Ko Honda's result for harmonic $1$-forms in \cite{Honda04}.
 Consequently, there is a huge supply of non-degenerate $Z_{2}$-harmonic $1$-forms with regular zeros.
 Combined with the following existence result for non-degenerate $\Z_{2}$-harmonic $1$-forms on $\R^{n}$ for $n\geq 3$ in \cite{Donaldson25B,Yan25}.
 We have the following existence result of non-degenerate $\Z_{2}$-harmonic $1$-forms on compact manifolds. \begin{corollary} Let $M^{n}, n\geq 3$ be an oriented compact manifold with first Betti number $b^{1}(M)\geq 1$. then there exists a Riemannian metric $g$ such that there exists a family of non-degenerate $\Z_{2}$-harmonic $1$-forms $\alpha_{\epsilon}$ constructed from a harmonic $1$-form $\alpha$ admitting regular zeros of Morse index $1$.
 In particular, when $n=3$ and $M$ are not a surface bundle over $S^{1}$, then for a generic choice of Riemannian metric, there exists a family of non-degenerate $\Z_{2}$-harmonic $1$-forms. \end{corollary} Geometrically, the branched covers $\widetilde{M}_{\epsilon}$ can be obtained as follows.
 Let $\mathcal{R}$ be the subset of regular zeros of the harmonic $1$-form $\alpha$ with Morse index equal to $1$ or $n-1$.
 Define